answersLogoWhite

 Conflict resolution.
 Character Education.
 Communication skills.

-What is the common cause of conflict?
+What is a primary characteristic of constructive conflict?